emilhu20/Spatio-Temporal-Model-Charging/README.md

 ## Contents
-The model has been trained on 392 charging stations, w There are three different implementations of the hybrid model: 1) Using  using .
-2) .
-3)
+The dataset consists of time series data from 392 charging stations, where the model has been tested on three out of the 392 charging stations.
+There are three different implementations of the hybrid model, which differ in their training strategy: 1) Using the original time series data for all 392 charging stations.
+2) Replacing the time series data from the three test charging stations with zeroes (Used to mimic placing a charging station without historical data.
+3) Using synthetic data for the three test charging stations based on time series data from surrounding charging stations.

-There are three folders:
+The repository consists of the following three folders:
-- Embeddings: This folder contains the node embeddings Folder containing the embeddings from the One containing the CNN model without KD (project.ipynb) and one implementing the KD network (project_optimized.ipynb)
+- Embeddings: This folder contains the node embeddings from the GNN model and the index mapping connecting the node embeddings to the correct charging station
-- Data: for evaluating the calculator
+- Models: Pre-trained models
-- Source: Pretrained models of the teacher, student and KD student
+- Source: Source code for the GNN model and the three variations of the hybrid model.
+Additionally, the source code for creating synthetic data is also included.

 ## Prerequisites
 - Python 3.7 or higher